project-husky/project-husky.github.io/getting_started.md

 [README](https://github.com/project-husky/husky#implemented-ihe-profiles)
 file of the project and some additional information, if you follow the links.

-All implemented profiles are accompanied by intergration tests which show the basic usage.
+All supported profiles are accompanied by intergration tests which show the basic usage.
 The integration tests are performed against the [EPR Reference environment](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/gazelle.md#epr-reference-environment).
 This may provide a good starting point.